openwhisk-blog/openwhisk.blog/content/post/advocate/openwhisk-portable-serverless.md

 make
 ```

 Note that you do not need a Go compiler to build the action, just Docker, as you can compile the action using the runtime itself.
-The result is the file `chess.zip` containg a precompiled Go action ready to be deployed.
+The result is the file `chess.zip` containing a pre-compiled Go action ready to be deployed.

 Once you have the action, you use the following command to deploy it in OpenWhisk: